TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 # How to check if hardlinks are working

-You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked?
+You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked.

 You can use 3 options to check if you got working hardlinks.

-_All methods require you to login to your terminal with PuTTY or similar software._
+_All methods require you to log in to your terminal with PuTTY or similar software._

 !!! warning

-    - You **CAN'T** create hard links for directories :bangbang:
+    - You **CAN'T** create hardlinks for directories :bangbang:
     - You **CAN'T** hardlink across separate file systems, partitions, or mounts :bangbang:
-    - Some file systems, such as exFAT, are known not to support hard links and should be avoided (double-check if you are unsure!)
+    - Some file systems, such as exFAT, are known not to support hardlinks and should be avoided (double-check if you are unsure!)

 ---